sendgrid/docs/source/User_Guide/Marketing_Campaigns/beta_editors.md

 You will still be able to return to the old editor by opening your original campaign in the old editor—it should have the label **Old Editor**—but you will be unable to revert the duplicate.

+{% anchor h3 %}
+Templates
+{% endanchor %}

+To edit a template, navigate to the **Marketing Templates** page and find the template you want to edit.

+Hover over the template and click “Edit” or click the **Action Cog** and select **Edit**.

+You can only edit custom templates, or templates that you have created yourself or duplicated from a SendGrid pre-built template.

+As with campaigns, you will be taken to the editor originally used to create the campaign.
+You cannot switch between the design and code editors after the template has been created.

+If you have selected a template with the label _old editor_, then you will be able to choose to switch to the beta editor.
+If you do so, you’ll have the option to use the code editor or the design editor.
+Once you switch, SendGrid will create a duplicate of this template and will open that duplicate in the beta editor.

+You can return to the old editor by opening the original template—it will still have the _Old Editor_ label—however you will not be able to revert the duplicated template to the old editor.

 {% anchor h2 %}
 Design Editor
 {% endanchor %}